RUFUS: When I was growing up, I had a keen interest in rock and roll

 a tune up in your hands could make such a difference

 to this instrument I thought I knew so well.
-Many thanks.
+You are a master.
+Long may you run!

 - Reid Jamieson